Turok (video game): Plot

-Reaching the crash site, the survivors locate more of Whiskey Company: leader Cole, second-in-command Lewis, Chief Engineer Carter (Jason Harris), heavy weapons trooper Jericho (Christopher Judge), weapons specialist Logan (William Fichtner), medic Parker (Joshua Gomez), technician and pilot Shepard (Donnie Wahlberg), and soldiers Foster (Jon Curry) and Gonzales (Lombardo Boyar).
-Tasked with finding the ship's comm unit, Turok encounters John Grimes (Sean Donnellan), Kane's second-in-command, and later another survivor, Cowboy (Timothy Olyphant), who is shot and wounded by Grimes.
-Whiskey Company comes to Cowboy's aid, and Turok resumes his search with Foster and Gonzales.
-After Foster is killed by a M-G sniper, Turok and Gonzales recover the comm unit, but Gonzales is snatched by a large Tyrannosaurus rex.
-Turok injures the Tyrannosaurus, but is knocked unconscious.
+After some time, the trio reach the crash site and locate more of Whiskey Company: leader Cole, second-in-command Gunnery Sergeant Lewis, Engineer Carter (Jason Harris), heavy weapons trooper Jericho (Christopher Judge), weapons specialist Corporal Logan (William Fichtner), medic Parker (Joshua Gomez), technician and pilot Shepard (Donnie Wahlberg), and Privates Foster (Jon Curry) and Gonzales (Lombardo Boyar).
+Cole tasks Turok with finding the ship's comm unit so they can call for back up and leave, Turok is reluctant to give up hunting for Kane but agrees to search.
+While alone Turok encounters John Grimes (Sean Donnellan), Kane's second-in-command, who tries to convince Turok to rejoin Wolf Pack, stating he will always be accepted back but leaves when Turok rebuffs his offer.
+Traveling further along, Turok encounters another survivor, Cowboy (Timothy Olyphant), who is shot and wounded by Grimes with an arrow.
+Whiskey Company comes to Cowboy's aid, when seeing the injury Slade accuses Turok of attacking Cowboy but before he can do anything the rest of the squad intervenes.
+Logan tasks Turok to resume his search for the unit, taking Foster and Gonzales with him.
+When coming upon a destroyed outpost Foster is killed by a M-G sniper, forcing Turok and Gonzales to fight some M-G soldiers.
+Gonzales finds and recovers the comm unit, but before he can reach Turok he is snatched by a large Tyrannosaurus rex.
+Turok chases after the Tyrannosaurus until he reaches its nest and is forced to fight its offspring.
+When it arrives back to the nest Turok injures the T-Rex, but is knocked unconscious and thrown out of the nest.